BookingSync/bookingsync-api-docs/content/guides/understanding-los-records.md

 ## What is LOS?

 LOS stands for Length Of Stay and LOS Records are a simple but powerful way to define rates.

-It's best explained through examples.
+It is a precomputed cache of prices for consecutive days for a given day, best explained through examples.

 ## (1) Basic example
 Let's take an LOS Record: